BRANDI-NETWORK/.github/profile/README.md

 - **Submit Pull Requests**: Contribute to our development.

 ## 🌐 Connect with Us
-For inquiries or support, please reach out to us at [support@brandi.com.tn] or visit our website [www.brandi.com.tn].
+For inquiries or support, please reach out to us at [support@brandi.network] or visit our website [www.brandi.network].